nbashaw/strategy-for-makers/README.md

 Todos

-- [ ] Add fastclick.js and test in Chrome for iOS
+- [ ] Use FB and Twitter share tags